 - (a) Any SITE PLAN approval which includes 7 or more units shall include compliance with these requirements. - (b) In calculating whether a covered development contains a total of 7 or more dwelling units for the purposes of this Section, the development includes all land at one location on a single tax parcel or adjacent tax parcels owned or controlled by the applicant.
 If an applicant submits approval requests for subdivision plans, SITE PLANS, or building permits that result in 6 or fewer units, they shall not avoid the requirements of this Section.
 Approval of the application shall be subject to the condition that any future application on said property will be subject to this Section.
-This condition shall be noted on the initial application and subject to a deed restriction to be filed on the official land records of the property. - (c) The failure to comply with these requirements, upon notice, may result in the revocation of SITE PLAN approval.
-Any request to revoke SITE PLAN approval as the result of the failure to comply with the provisions of this Section shall be made on notice to the property owner who shall be afforded a full and fair opportunity to be heard regarding the request before the City of Kingston Planning Board.
+This condition shall be noted on the initial application and subject to a deed restriction to be filed on the official land records of the property.

-4. The City of Kingston Director of Housing Initiatives or their designee shall monitor activity under this article and shall provide a report no less than every two years to City of Kingston Common Council, setting forth findings, conclusions, and recommendations for changes that will render the program more effective.
+- (c) The failure to comply with these requirements, upon notice, may result in the revocation of SITE PLAN approval.
+Any request to revoke SITE PLAN approval as the result of the failure to comply with the provisions of this Section shall be made on notice to the property owner who shall be afforded a full and fair opportunity to be heard regarding the request before the City of Kingston Planning Board. - 4.
+Transitional Provisions: If a unit was subject to affordable housing standards under the previous zoning provisions but is not subject to the affordable housing provisions of this form-based code, that unit shall remain subject to affordability restrictions until the current tenant vacates the property. - 5.
+The City of Kingston Director of Housing Initiatives or their designee shall monitor activity under this article and shall provide a report annually to City of Kingston Common Council, setting forth findings, conclusions, and recommendations for changes that will render the program more effective.
 The Housing Director or their designee may also designate a board, commission or other organization to monitor compliance.